 Our services include workshops, advice, and technical assistance for residents, municipal officials, and businesses in the fastest growing parts of Massachusetts.
-Below are grant-funded community projects we’re working on right now.

 Mass Audubon and our partners are working in the Taunton River Watershed to map green infrastructure resources, develop case studies that highlight the benefits of protecting them, and create a training program for local communities within the watershed.
 This partnership among Mass Audubon, Manomet, Metropolitan Area Planning Council, The Nature Conservancy, and the Southeast Region Planning and Economic Development District is made possible through an EPA grant and is a subset of the Resilient Taunton Watershed Network.
 Learn More >

-Low Impact Development Projects
+Low Impact Development (LID) Projects

 Polluted water from roads and parking lots gets washed into streams and ponds, and municipalities on tight budgets are facing millions of dollars in stormwater improvements.
 As forests and farmlands—which act as natural water filtration systems—are paved over, the problem grows.
 Low Impact Development (LID) is a category of green infrastructure that works with nature to manage stormwater and decrease the impact of development on surface and groundwater.